 Fortunately, because of the advanced control of the light, you can selectively illuminate different objects with different shadow settings or different lights.
-This allows for the speed enhancements to be turned off for surfaces where higher quality settings are needed yet keep the fast rendering optimizations for surfaces where the enhancements will have no negative effect.
+This allows for the speed enhancements to be turned off for onlt surfaces where higher quality settings are needed yet keep the fast rendering optimizations for surfaces where the enhancements will have no negative effect.

-An interesting point to note is that shadows are calculated by shooting rays from the surface toward the light rather than the other way around.
-This is important to keep in mind when using different settings for flagged surfaces.
+It is important to note that shadows are calculated by shooting rays from the surface toward the light rather than the other way around.
+Because of this, the shadow settings for flagged surfaces will effect the shadows that those surfaces receive... not the shadows they cast.

-When you use Alternate Samples settings on a surface, for instance hair, remember that the light will use lower samples only for the shadows the hair receives or casts onto itself.
+When you use Alternate Samples settings on a surface, for instance hair, remember that the light will use lower samples only for the shadows which the hair receives or casts onto itself.
 The shadows which the hair casts onto other objects will use the higher Shadow Samples setting (unless those surfaces are also flagged to use the Alternate Samples setting.